console.log = function ();

 9 POINTS TO CONSIDER FOR BLEISURE TRAVEL POLICIES

-4. What are the cancellation policies for the leisure side if a business trip gets canceled?
+What are the cancellation policies for the leisure side if a business trip gets cancelled?
 Incorporate a disclaimer; employees are responsible for any personal travel commitments.
-Ask your company’s legal team to assist with the detail.
+Ask your company’s legal team to assist with the details.

 Consider whether duty of care obligations extend during the traveler’s leisure time

-6. Does a company’s duty of care obligations to their business traveler or conference delegate extend to their leisure time?
-Conduct a pre-travel risk assessment of the destination and share any relevant information with employees.
-Include details on any geopolitical unrest, extreme weather possibilities and accessibility of local healthcare.
+Does a company’s duty of care obligations to their business traveler or conference delegate extend to their leisure time?
+Employers must conduct a risk assessment for each destination, highlighting any safety concerns.
+Include details on geopolitical unrest, extreme weather possibilities, and accessibility to healthcare.
+This is important as respondents to research for the International SOS Risk Outlook 2026 rated geopolitical tensions as the top security concern.

-Establish whether the company will maintain its duty of care obligations during the traveler’s leisure time, such as traveler tracking, monitoring and response to incidents.
-Encourage travellers to follow travel advisories and health guidelines.
-If the traveler is not in the accommodation booked for use during the business trip, are they staying in a safe place?
+Establish whether the company will maintain its duty of care obligations during the traveler’s leisure time, such as traveler tracking, monitoring, and response to incidents.
+Encourage travelers to follow travel advice and health guidelines.
+If the traveler is not in the accommodations booked for use during the business trip, are they staying in a safe place?

-7. Make it clear who is eligible for bleisure travel.
-There needs to be a legitimate business reason for that trip and not simply because it’s in or near a destination earmarked for leisure.
-Establish which individuals within the company need to be part of the approval process for bleisure requests.
+Make it clear who is eligible for bleisure travel.
+There needs to be a legitimate business reason for that trip and not simply because it is in or near a destination earmarked for leisure.
+Establish which individuals need to be part of the approval process for bleisure requests, such as team managers or HR.

-9. Each company has a different view on bleisure and what constitutes working hours and personal time during any trip.
+Each organization has a different view on bleisure and what constitutes working hours and personal time during any trip.
 No one-size-fits-all approach can be adopted.
 Tailor policies to the individual requirements of the company and employees.
-Clear communication is important throughout the entire process when creating a bleisure travel policy to prevent any misunderstandings.
+Clear communication is important throughout when creating a bleisure travel policy to prevent misunderstandings.

 Get in touch

-Mail hello@reedandmackay.com to discuss all of your travel and events management needs.
+Email us at [email protected] to discuss all of your corporate travel and event management needs.

 You may also be looking for…